EldarDjafarov/releasepilot/README.md

 ## What's Missing / Future Work

-- **Outbox pattern**: currently events are published after persist; if the broker is down, events are lost.
-An outbox table + polling publisher would give at-least-once delivery.
 - **Authentication**: `requestedBy` / `actingUser` are passed in the request body.
 In production these come from a JWT claim.
 - **Approver RBAC**: `ApproverService` uses a hardcoded set.
 Real implementation: Spring Security + DB/LDAP.
 - **Real LLM backend**: `MockLlmBackend` → Anthropic or OpenAI client with tool_use parsing.